What is ReactPHP

 addPeriodicTimer return an instance of the attached timer.
 Then we can use this instance and pass it to the callback of the another timer.
 This way we can specify a timeout for some event:

 In the snippet above the periodic timer will be executed only first 5 seconds, after that, it will be detached from the event loop.
-In the situations when we don’t know exactly if the timer is running or not we can use

 Notice.
 Since all the timers are executed in the same thread, you should be aware of blocking operations in the callbacks.
 One blocking timer can stop the whole event loop like this: